 Prerequisites: Experience in health services and a bachelor's degree in business, science, or liberal arts.
-One course in statistics is required prior to 574 or 595; one course in accounting, prior to 502 or 532 or 533; and one course in computer literacy prior to 510.
+One course in statistics is required prior to 595; one course in accounting, prior to 502 or 532 or 533; and one course in computer literacy prior to 510.
+HSM 593 and HSM 594 meet these prerequisites.